deepika9294/Threading-Library/README.md

 **Automated Testing**

-To run the automated testing for both the models simultaneously, navigate to the root folder of the project and run, :
+    To run the automated testing for both the models simultaneously, navigate to the root folder of the project and run, : make run
-    make run

     For individual model testing:
-    1. For one-one, run:
+-         For one-one, run:
-        cd one-one
+-             cd one-one
-        make run
+-             make run
-    2. For many-one. run:
+-         For many-one. run:
-        cd many-one
+-             cd many-one
-        make run
+-             make run

-To clean all the object files created, run:
+    To clean all the object files created, run: make clean
-    make clean